NickHodgesRB/presenter-info/README.md

-For an HTML version, check [here](https://nickhodgesRB.github.io/presenter-terms/)

 # Nick Hodges Speaking Information

-Hello Nick Hodges here and I am happy that you are interested in me speaking at your event.
+Hello!
+Nick Hodges here, and I am happy that you are interested in me speaking at your event.
+Attending and presenting at conferences is one of my favorite things to do.
 I thought that this page might be of use to you in getting all the information you need to make things go as smoothly as possible.
 ## :wave: Personal information

 * **Name:** Nick Hodges